An active learning method for solving competitive multi-agent decision-making and control problems

 \subsection{Discussion on Theorem~\ref{th:convergence}}

 Assuming that $\lim_{k \to \infty} \theta_i^k = \tilde{\theta}_i$ for all $i \in \mc N$, along with the existence of a single minimizer contained in $\mc M(\tilde\theta)$ \eqref{eq:minimizers}, appear rather strong requirements to achieve the convergence of the proposed active learning scheme that, to the best of our knowledge, can not be guaranteed beforehand, not even by imposing further structure on the learning procedure $\mathscr{L}$ or the multi-agent problem at hand.
-Both can indeed be verified only a-posteriori, or in practice after a large enough number of iterations of Algorithm~\ref{alg:learning_embedded_BR}.
-Note that, in the specific scenario of affine surrogate mappings $\hat{f}_i$ in \eqref{eq:linear-predictor}, checking whether $\mc M(\tilde\theta)$ is a singleton simply translates into verifying the positive definiteness of the Hessian matrix characterizing \eqref{eq:constrained-LS}.
+Both can indeed be verified only a posteriori or in practice after a large enough number of iterations of Algorithm~\ref{alg:learning_embedded_BR}.
+As a further motivation for adopting the affine surrogates in \eqref{eq:linear-predictor}, note that checking whether $\mc M(\tilde\theta)$ is a singleton translates into verifying the positive definiteness of the Hessian matrix associated to the cost function in \eqref{eq:constrained-LS}.

 We note that, however, the technical conditions assumed in Standing Assumption~\ref{standing:standard} are so general that they do not even seem to be sufficient to establish the existence of a stationary action profile for the underlying problem.
-This should be put together with the fact that the external observer: i) has very little knowledge of such a process , ii) can be endowed with any learning procedure $\mathscr{L}$ satisfying Standing Assumption~\ref{standing:learning_procedure}, and iii) could succeed in its prediction task even with a simple, i.e., affine, parametrization for the surrogate mappings $\hat f_i$.
+This should be put together with the fact that the external observer: i) has very little knowledge of such a process, ii) can be endowed with any learning procedure $\mathscr{L}$ satisfying Standing Assumption~\ref{standing:learning_procedure}, and iii) could succeed in its prediction task even with a simple, i.e., affine, parametrization for the surrogate mappings $\hat f_i$.

-In the considered framework, the a-posteriori verification of the convergence of the parametric estimates yielding a single minimizer in $\mc M(\cdot)$ brings the considerable consequence of representing a certificate for both the existence of a stationary action profile, which is not a foregone conclusion in the considered scenario, along with the possibility for the external entity to predict an outcome of the multi-agent interaction process observed.
-We point to \S \ref{sec:applications_simulations} for many numerical results in which the a-posteriori verification step indeed succeeds, thus demonstrating the practical effectiveness of our methodology.
+We point to \S \ref{sec:applications_simulations} for many numerical results in which the a-posteriori verification of the convergence of the parametric estimates yielding a single minimizer in $\mc M(\cdot)$ succeeds, thus demonstrating the practical effectiveness of our methodology.